Developer Docs

 Endpoint Method Purpose

-/api/decidePOSTReturn a Decision Record v1 object with decision_id, request_id, action_binding, policy_bundle_hash, record_hash, receipt_hash, decision_confidence, replay_url, verify_url, and runtime contract hashes.
+/api/decidePOSTReturn a Decision Record v1 object with decision_id, request_id, runtime_binding, action_binding, policy_bundle_hash, source_hash, record_hash, receipt_hash, decision_confidence, replay_url, verify_url, and runtime contract hashes.
 Use response_view or Prefer: return=... for minimal, standard, or full projections.
 Default guardrail is 20 req/min per API key and is surfaced via x-ratelimit-* headers.

 /api/decision/:idGETFetch a stored decision ledger entry by decision_id.